cmake-basis/BASIS/doc/howto/install.rst

 If the :option:`-DBASIS_INSTALL_SITE_PACKAGES` option is ``ON``, module libraries written in a scripting language such as Python or Perl are installed to the system-wide default directories for site packages of these languages.
-As this requires write permission to these directories, this option is diabled by default.
+As this requires write permission to these directories, this option is disabled by default.

 .. note:: The binary executables which are intended to be called by the user are
           copied to the ``bin/`` directory, where no package subdirectory is created